The-Software-Guild/SRE-UPDATES/Weekly-Assessment-4/Assessment-4.md

 # Rubric

 You will be marked out of 100.
-The table below describes how.
+The table below describes the three different grading criteria and how to gain maximum points in each one.